 A trusted friend or family member may be able to loan you the money you need to cover the cost of repairing or replacing that appliance or, depending on the appliance, allow you to use theirs while you save up or wait until payday to buy a new one.

-At Sunny, we can help when it comes to covering the cost of a home appliance that has broken down.
-Our loans range from £100 to £2,500 and can be paid back over 6 – 14 months depending on the amount you borrow, allowing you to spread the cost of your borrowing over a period of time that suits you.
-If you’ve considered your options and feel that this is the best way forward for you and your situation, you can find out more about our loans here.
+At Sunny, we can help when it comes to covering the cost of a home appliance that has stopped working.
+Our brokers partner offers access to loans ranging from £100 to £2,500 and can be paid back over 3 – 36 months depending on the amount you borrow.
+This allows you to spread the cost of your borrowing over a period that suits you.
+If you’ve considered your options and feel that this is the best way forward, you can find out more about our loans here.

 One of these allows you to cover the cost and then pay back what you’ve borrowed during the interest-free period.
 It’s important you budget and pay back what you’ve borrowed within this timeframe, to ensure you aren’t hit with interest charges later.

-Many electrical appliance retailers offer finance deals with 0% interest over a period of time.
+Many electrical appliance retailers offer finance deals with 0% interest over some time.
 This kind of credit is known as a hire purchase agreement, arranged with a finance provider the store you’re buying your new home appliance from has partnered with.
-You get to take your new appliance home the same day, but pay for it in instalments over a period of time – usually up to five years – with no interest charged.
-However, these deals are typically only offered to those with a very good credit history, so if you think you may need to use a finance deal to buy a new appliance, check yours and take steps to improve it now, before you need to apply for credit.
+You get to take your new appliance home the same day, but pay for it in instalments over a while – usually up to five years – with no interest charged.
+However, these deals are typically only offered to those with a very good credit history, so if you think you may need to use a finance deal to buy a new appliance, check yours and take steps to improve it now before you need to apply for credit.

-You may also come across finance deals from retailers who specialise in loans where you can pay a small amount each week for your new appliance, spreading the cost over a number of months or even years.
+You may also come across finance deals from retailers who specialise in loans where you can pay a small amount each week for your new appliance, spreading the cost over several months or even years.
 While this is an attractive prospect when you need a new appliance urgently and don’t have the cash upfront to pay for it, these types of deals, more often than not, will come with interest payable.
-You may also find that the choice available is quite limited, and you may end up settling for an appliance that doesn’t really do everything you need in order to access weekly payment options.
+You may also find that the choice available is quite limited, and you may end up settling for an appliance that doesn’t do everything you need to access weekly payment options.

 Want to know more about short-term loans?
-Take a look at our guides pages to learn more about different types of loans and what we offer here at Sunny.
+Take a look at our guide pages to learn more about different types of loans and what we offer here at Sunny.